AkashMaurya2037/Rankers-Runners/README.md

 # Hi, I'm Akash Maurya! 👋

-I'm a Web Developer with a passion for exporing new games.
+I'm a Web Developer with a passion for exploring new games.
 This project is a showcase of my skills in Rest API, and I hope it demonstrates my ability to scalable and user-friendly applications.
 Thank you for visiting my project, and feel free to explore my other projects.

 [![linkedin](https://img.shields.io/badge/linkedin-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/akash-maurya-457b25262/)